-Fan speed selection is done at the fan relay printed-circuit board.
+Units with or without electric heaters require a minimum CFM.
+Refer to the unit wiring label to ensure that the fan speed selected is not lower than the minimum fan speed indicated.
+Fan speed selection for sizes 018, 024, 030, 036, 042, 048 and 060 is done at the fan relay printed-circuit board.
 To change motor speeds, disconnect fan lead used on relay terminal (SPT) and replace with motor speed tap desired.
-(See Fig. 17.)
+(See Fig. 16.)
 Save insulating cap and place on motor lead removed from relay.